Operational systems that fit the brand and actually get used.

-Default solutions produce default brands.
+Generic solutions are for generic brands.
 The brands worth following got that way by refusing a standard playbook.
-Generic ERPs, off-the-shelf PLMs, 'best practice' methodologies written 4 years ago.
+Legacy ERPs, off-the-shelf PLMs, 'best practice' methodologies written 4 years ago.
 Each one flattens the moat that made the brand distinctive, while the Dark Stack of spreadsheets, Slack channels, and WhatsApp groups the team prefer to use holds the operation together.

-Now AI is being pointed at the same broken foundation.
+AI is now being pointed at the same broken foundation.
 20 versions of the truth, 4 spreadsheets per team, ChatGPT open in private with confident wrong answers.
-The mess scaled.
-The AI scaled on top of it.
+The mess scales.

-We're the partner for the brands rebuilding the foundation from the ground up.
-So the team actually uses the system.
+We're the partner for brands building their foundations from the ground up.
+Brands who understand that their operational systems needs to reflect their identity.
+So teams actually use the system.
 So AI becomes a multiplier, not a noise generator.
 So the build can keep absorbing whatever comes next.

 Challenge your thinking

 Growth-stage product brands lose their edge when they take the generic approach.
-Try to run the same tech stack everyone else runs and you'll realise you're a different business and your operations shouldn't bend to the software.
-The software should fit how the business actually operates, because the way you work is the thing that makes the brand different in the first place.
+Try to run the same tech stack everyone else runs and you'll realise you're turning into everyone else.
+Software should fit how the business actually operates, because the way you work is the thing that makes the brand different in the first place.

 The team running the operation already knows where the friction sits.
 Spreadsheets, side databases, WhatsApp groups, AI tools open in private.
 That's the desire path: evidence of how the work actually moves through the business, ahead of being a problem to fix.